 Location: Northing 5454626 Easting 409756

 - Where the Indian trails crossed

 - Where N.W.M.P.
 Cavalcade rested on its trek westward

 - Where marble tombstones gleam with the sun

 - Where south-west Manitoba really began

-This virgin prairie is now owned by the Turtle Mountain Conservation District.
+This virgin prairie is now owned by the Souris River Watershed District.
 A kiosk brings it all to life in a mural painted by Sioux artist Roland Ironman depicting the heritage of this area.
 A short text explains the rise and decline of the original site of Deloraine.

 Metigoshe Natural Area

-The Bill Poole property is located at SE-06-02-23-WPM and was donated to the Turtle Mountain Conservation District by William R. Poole.
+The Bill Poole property is located at SE-06-02-23-WPM and was donated to the SRWD (formerly known as Turtle Mountain Conservation District) by William R. Poole.
 The property is formally designated as the Bill Poole Heritage Habitat and was donated “For Love of the Land”.
 The property is a 120 acre parcel of native grassland/hardwood forest and its purpose is to preserve the natural characteristics of the land and to encourage public walking access on the area.
 The site was named in recognition of the late Bill Poole who was the Manager of the Turtle Mountain Conservation District from 1977-1989.